What is SSC CGL ASO in MEA Post? - Full Form, Eligibility, Salary, Promotion and the Job Profile

 ASO in MEA Selection Process

-- Document Verification: After the exams and final result verification of educational certificates, identity proof, caste certificate (if applicable), and other required documents is conducted.
+- Document Verification: After the final result, the candidate has to get his/her educational certificates, identity card, caste certificate (if applicable) verified.

 ASO in MEA Rules